ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 example(strtoupper($a)); // Exception thrown.
 </code>

-Because so much existing code uses string concatenation (as noted by Benjamin Eberlei as being important in Doctrine), and because it does not modify what the programmer has written, concatenated literals will keep their flag - which includes the use of //str_repeat()//, //str_pad()//, //implode()//, //join()//, //array_pad()//, and //array_fill()//.
+Because so much existing code uses string concatenation (as noted by Benjamin Eberlei), and because it does not modify what the programmer has written, concatenated literals will keep their flag - which includes the use of //str_repeat()//, //str_pad()//, //implode()//, //join()//, //array_pad()//, and //array_fill()//.

 <code php>
 is_literal($a . $b); // true